 Ordinary seats on Hokuriku Shinkansen

-You can use the Japan Rail Pass for either Ordinary car or Green car seats but when you buy the pass, you should choose between an Ordinary Pass or a Green Pass.
-Gran Class is the newest luxury class of shinkansen seating and is only available on the Tohoku Shinkansen, Hokkaido Shinkansen and Hokuriku Shinkansen.
+You can use the Japan Rail Pass for ordinary car or Green Car travel on the Hokuriku Shinkansen, according to the type of pass you hold.
+Gran Class is the premium class of shinkansen seating.
 These seats must be reserved.
 There are only 18 seats in a Gran Class car, spaced in rows of three which makes them very spacious.
 The leather seats are automated and can recline up to 45 degrees.
 Each seat also comes with its own fold-away table, footrest, reading lamp, and call button.
 Attendants are on hand serving complimentary meals and drinks.
-Gran Class seats are not covered by the Japan Rail Pass, so you will have to pay a limited express charge and a Gran Class surcharge to enjoy this special service.
+Gran Class is not covered by the Japan Rail Pass in the same way, so pass holders must pay the limited express fee and the Gran Class fee to enjoy this special service.

 Kanazawa Station’s JR ticket office

-For ordinary tickets both non-reserved (自由席 – jiyu seki) and reserved seats (指定席 – shitei seki) are usually available in separate carriages.
+For ordinary tickets both non-reserved (自由席 – jiyu seki) and reserved seats (指定席 – shitei seki) are usually available in separate carriages on Hakutaka and Tsurugi services.
 However, on the Kagayaki express service there are no non-reserved seats, so you must reserve a seat in advance.
-On the Hakutaka or Tsurugi services both non-reserved and reserved seats are available.
 Reserved seats will cost you a little extra.
 However, during busy periods (particularly national holidays) the non-reserved carriages do fill up, so it may be worth making a reservation to avoid the risk of standing throughout the journey.

 To summarize, when buying your tickets you will need to offer the following information: